HrayrMuradyan/celpip-vocabulary/README.md

     You can add as many words and images as you want by adding new lines.

-    Note that only the last row doesn't have a comma after a line as shown here:
+    Note that only the last row doesn't have a comma at the end of a line as shown here:
     <br>
     ![vocab_image_comma](assets/vocab_json_instructions_comma.PNG)